embeddedkink/lockbox/README.md

 - [ ] Add web-based controller
 - [X] Create a key compartment in the box
 - [X] Perform destructive tests on the box
-- [ ] Assess compatibility with other online keyholding platforms
+- [X] Assess compatibility with other online keyholding platforms (image mode)